 The federal BEACH Act requires states that receive funding to develop a risk-based beach evaluation and classification plan and apply it to coastal recreation waters.
 This plan must address the frequency and location of monitoring and assessment of coastal recreation waters based on the periods of recreational use of the waters, the nature and extent of use during certain periods, the proximity of the waters to known point sources and non-point sources of pollution, and any effect of storm events on the waters.

 New Hampshire is required to describe the factors used in its evaluation and classification process and explain how its coastal recreation waters are ranked as a result of the process.
 The federal BEACH Act also requires that the public be provided an opportunity to review the beach ranking program.

-- DRAFT Tiered Monitoring Assessment of Coastal New Hampshire Beaches
+- Final 2015 Tiered Monitoring Assessment of Coastal New Hampshire Beaches

 - Standard Operating Procedure For Risk-Based Beach Evaluations

 - NHDES Beach Program: Generic Quality Assurance Project Plan

 Comments may be directed to:

 29 Hazen Drive; PO Box 95

 Adobe Acrobat Reader format.
 Download a free reader from Adobe.

 All documents have been saved in Adobe Acrobat Reader format.